Salem Radio Network News Thursday, October 23, 2025

 China claims almost the entire South China Sea, overlapping the exclusive economic zones of Brunei, Indonesia, Malaysia, the Philippines and Vietnam.
 Unresolved disputes have festered for years over ownership of various islands and features.

-(Reporting by Jack Kim and Ju-min Park; Editing by Christian Schmollinger and Jamie Freed)
+(Reporting by Jack Kim and Ju-min Park; Additional reporting by Ben Blanchard in Taipei and Mei Mei Chu in Beijing; Editing by Christian Schmollinger, Jamie Freed and Shri Navaratnam)

 Previous